MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 After 11 bits, we can extract the byte from the shift register.
 However, this is not very robust, since if the FPGA should ever get out of synchronization, it will forever remain out of synchronization.
-So we implement a simple state machine that after the 11 bits it will check the Start and Stop bits.
+So we implement a simple state machine that after the 11 bits checks the Start and Stop bits.
 If they are not correct, it will check after every bit, and wait for the correct values of the Start and Stop bits.